-Nothing could be farther from the truth.
+Nothing could be further from the truth.
 We agree that a good container-aware storage solution is important, but it only solves one of the challenges that face enterprises today.

 Diamanti believes that the key for running enterprise applications in containers is a superior cluster system; a system consisting of compute, innovative storage and networking, all integrated through open standards.
 A system that doesn’t take a PhD in CompSci to stand up and perform day-to-day operations.
 This will give time back to DevOps engineers to focus on application releases and to implement DevOps practices instead of worry about the “plumbing” aspects of the container infrastructure.

 A superior cluster architecture is no good if it’s not open: Integration with open source tools via open standards is important, allowing developers to use the tools they are familiar with, and with full support.

 Storage solutions alone don’t solve some of the critical issues and questions that arise when enterprises approach Containers and Orchestration for the first time: